If you read anything about digital marketing or SEO these days, one message is constant:

 Good video doesn’t have to be expensive.
-Most traditional video companies charge between $1500 to $3000 for a 30 second video.
+Most traditional video companies charge between $1500 to $3000 for a 30-second video.
 If your social media campaign strategy calls for one video a month, you are looking at a video budget of at least $18,000.
-Using iPhone technology, lav mics, and Apple editing software, I can produce the same quality videos with prices typically ranging from $300 to $500 for a 30 second video.
-That means that your 12 month social media video campaign starts at $3,600 for the entire year, instead of $18,000 that’s over $14,000 saved for the same quality of video.
+Using iPhone technology, lav mics, and Apple editing software, I can produce the same quality videos with prices typically ranging from $300 to $500 for a 30-second video.
+That means that your 12-month social media video campaign starts at $3,600 for the entire year, instead of $18,000 that’s over $14,000 saved for the same quality of the video.

 When technology begins to transform an industry, there are always questions and even resistance.
 I hope this article helps you better understand the advances in iPhone videography.

 Google loves video and gives the same weight to quality videos produced by Modern Concept Media as it would to a video you spent three times as much to have made.
 If you have been avoiding video marketing for your business because of cost, be aware that there are now lower cost and high-quality options that can help you put your business on the map.
 Have questions?
 Contact Diane Kutz at (727) 481-4499.